 The Rev. Elizabeth M. Edman

 She is the granddaughter of V. Raymond Edman, a prominent evangelical leader of the mid-20th Century and president of Wheaton College (IL) from 1940 to 1965.

-Liz is a member of St. Lydia’s Dinner Church in Brooklyn, where she proudly holds the title “Lead Dishwasher.”
+Liz is a member of St. Lydia’s Dinner Church in Brooklyn.
 She preaches and presides with some regularity at St. Andrew & Holy Communion Episcopal Church, South Orange, NJ.
 She lives in New York.